How to Perfect Your Sales Cycle24 Oct 2022

 That encounter not only proved to me the value of making a real, human connection when securing an opportunity, but also that I was actually pretty good at this whole talking malarky.
 Maybe not the writing so much.

 Every business has different requirements from their sales cycle.
 After all, the sale of a book is very different from that of a ten user CRM system with a complex permissions model and customisation requirements.

-But in my experience, every sales cycle will have four general phases, even if the steps and processes with those phases may differ greatly.
+But in my experience, every sales cycle will have three general phases, even if the steps and processes with those phases may differ greatly.

 The three (general) phases of the sales cycle are: building a relationship, securing the sale, and aftercare.